ianrtracey/ianrtracey.github.io/_posts/2017-06-06-Software-Engineers-Need-To-Learn-Stuff-That-Actually-Matters.md

 In the tech industry, we often subject ourselves to [disrupt-o-mania](https://m.signalvnoise.com/reconsider-41adf356857f?gi=b5462f2a5702) where, similar to rewriting an outdated legacy codebase, we design systems in the aim of disrupting the status quo, destroying old industries and obliterating the old ways of doing things.
 Despite some of these disruptions being good and beneficial to a huge number of people - there are times where disruption is the irresponsible way to approach a problem.

-One time, when discussing the tech industry's role in people's lies, I had a non-technical friend tell me: *“I feel like tech has left some of us behind.
+One time, when discussing the tech industry's role in people's lives, I had a non-technical friend tell me: *“I feel like tech has left some of us behind.
 I feel like it’s a secret club that I am not invited to.”*

 Software may be eating the world but software doesn’t rule the world.
 In our increasingly complex political and economic climate, it’s people who call the shots and those people need engineers who can make decisions and build systems with an understanding of how what they are building will affect the world around them.